CompSoftMat/cluster-observer/README.md

 # Cluster Observer

-Researchers who work across more than one server or cluster usually end up asking the same question over and over again: where should the next job go?
+Researchers who work across more than one server or cluster might often ask: where should the next job go?
 Checking queue state machine by machine gets tedious quickly.

-Cluster Observer exists as a small Python dashboard for that exact use case.
-Given a machine with SSH access to the relevant clusters, it connects to each one, runs `qstat -f`, filters jobs by project, and presents the result in a browser.
+Cluster Observer is a small Python dashboard for that use case.
+Given a machine with access to the relevant clusters, it connects to each one, filters jobs by project, and presents the result in a browser.

-The project is intentionally lightweight:
+The project is fairly lightweight:
-- Python standard library backend
+- python standard library backend
 - simple static frontend
-- private runtime config loaded from `~/.config/cluster-observer/config.toml`

-The repository does not need to contain real cluster hosts, usernames, project codes, or SSH credentials.
+Assumptions:
+- host machine has `ssh` access to the relevant servers
+- `ssh` keys are registered for automatic login
+- server/cluster uses a PBS scheduler for running jobs, i.e. commands such as `qstat` is exposed

 ## Features